SJ23 Tech Tip F10, (Updated 2022-07-02)

 all operating with no problem.
 The hardware can be removed from the forestay.

-It comes with a life time warranty.
+It comes with a life time warranty to the original owner.
 Bob Schimmel.

 Wabamun Lake contacted North Sails in the Spring of 1997 about